reevesj191/Panda_Tool_Use_ABM/README.md

 This is repository where the code for the agent-based model presented in "Modeling a primate technological niche" is kept and actively maintained.

-DISCLAIMER: THIS WORK IS CURRENTLY UNDER REVIEW.
-PLEASE DO NOT CITE OR PUBLISH THE MODEL OR INFORMATION IN THE REPOSITORY WITHOUT THE APPROVED WRITTEN CONSENT OF THE AUTHORS

 # Using This Code

 Running this code is a simple as downloading the folder and running either the behavior_space.py or visualization.py from your terminal or prefered IDE.
 Ensure that all of the files associated with the respository remain in the same folder in order to ensure that the code runs properly.